Protesters to Minneapolis officers after Houston man dies: 'He begged you for his life'

 Police said Floyd matched the description of a suspect in a forgery case and resisted arrest.
 The unidentified officer ignored his pleas.
 "Please, please, please, I can't breathe.
 Please, man," Floyd was heard telling the officer.

+The gathering included chants, prayers and a back-and-forth with HPD Executive Assistant Chief Troy Finner, who engaged the crowd.
+Dozens of people came out to support protesters in Minneapolis.

+They are calling for murder charges for the police officers who were involved.

-Friends of Lloyd told ABC13 he moved to Minneapolis four years ago.
-The Yates High School alumni group on Facebook spoke about him and the hard-to-watch video.
+Floyd's friends said he moved to Minneapolis four to five years ago for job opportunities.
+The Yates High School Alumni group on Facebook reacted to his death and to the hard-to-watch video.

+Milton Carney lived with Floyd and his family during high school and kept in touch with him.

+"I don't know how this here happened," Carney said.
+"He was in the best part of his life right now.
+He was murdered."

 The Houston chapter of the NAACP said they stand in solidarity with the Minneapolis branch and Floyd's family.